Jaga-bla/Jaga-bla/README.md

-👋 Hi, I’m Jagoda.

-👀 I’m interested in genetics, bioinformatics and web development.
+## Hi, I'm Jagoda! 👋

+Welcome to my GitHub profile!
+I'm passionate about genetics, bioinformatics, and web development.
+As a novice web developer, I'm eager to expand my knowledge and skills in these fields.
+Over the past year, I've been dedicated to learning Python programming, which serves as a solid foundation for both bioinformatics and web development.

-I am a novice web developer, eager to expand my knowledge.
-For a year I have been learning a python programming language.
-Moreover, I started a postgraduate studies, which systematized my knowledge and expanded it in the field of good programming practices and databases.
-Taking up a job as a backend developer would be a great opportunity and allow me to fully focus on learning software engineering.
+To further enhance my expertise, I've recently embarked on postgraduate studies.
+These studies have not only systematized my knowledge but also provided me with a deeper understanding of good programming practices and databases.
+My ultimate goal is to secure a position as a backend developer, which would offer a great opportunity for me to fully immerse myself in the world of software engineering and continue my learning journey.

+### Technologies I'm Familiar With

+- Python
+- Django
+- DRF
+- Flask
+- HTML/CSS
+- JavaScript
+- SQL
+- Git
+- Docker

-📫 How to reach me?
-You can email me on adres: jagabla8@gmail.com 📫 Or on my LinkedIn profile: https://www.linkedin.com/in/jagoda-b%C5%82aszkiewicz-630b48194/
+Feel free to reach out to me via email at jagabla8@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/jagoda-b%C5%82aszkiewicz-630b48194/.

+I'm always open to collaboration, discussions, and any inquiries you may have.

+Thank you for visiting my profile, and I look forward to connecting with you!

 <!---
 Jaga-bla/Jaga-bla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->